 So I made this recipe possible without a roux.
 And I pinky promise you will get a super smooth, thick, creamy cheese sauce that sticks to every square inch of your macaroni.

 - Cheese- First I want to make it clear you should use a block of cheese and shred yourself.
 Please don't waste your time making homemade macaroni and cheese using bagged preshredded cheese.
 It is tasteless and nothing compared to cheese you shred yourself, fresh.

 Second, feel free to use any cheese you would like!
 I have made with two types of cheddar, I love it with cheddar and gouda.
 It will all work just be sure to use the same amount in any flavor you choose.

-How to store and can I make ahead of time?
+How to store and make ahead of time

 You know when you are making dinner for a crowd and you have to decide what dishes get to be cold and what gets to be warm because there is just too dang much food?
 Well guess what...

 Once this comfort in a casserole dish is baked you can leave it out during a family get together and it will still taste might tasty at room temperature.

 You will want to obviously store in the fridge in an air tight container after you are finished devouring it.
 It will be safe in the fridge up to 3-5 days.

 You can also reheat this in the oven if you make it ahead of time at 350°F.